 In Ireland, public hospitals treat both public and private patients, while private hospitals usually only treat private patients.
 On admittance to a public hospital, patients can choose whether they want to be treated as a public or private patient by their consultant.

 Private hospitals and clinics supply a sixth of the country’s hospital beds and care for 400,000 patients annually.
 The following private healthcare institutions are located in Dublin:

 - Beacon Hospital

 - Hermitage clinic Dublin

 - Mount Carmel Hospital

 - St Patrick’s University Hospital

 - St Vincent’s Private Hospital

-If your GP thinks you need to see a specialist and you want to pay for it privately, they can write a letter of referral to a private consultant or specialist explaining your condition and your medical history.
+If your GP thinks you need to see a specialist about a medical issue, they will direct you to a consultant.
+They may refer you to a private or public consultant, depending on your insurance, your entitlement and your personal preference.

 You will need to open an Irish bank account, if only to receive your salary – most Irish employers will not deposit your pay into a foreign account.
 There are two ways to do this – in person or online.
 Either way, you won’t be able to do this before you arrive in Ireland.
 Due to anti-money laundering legislation, most Irish banks will want to meet you in person before opening an account for you.